emaste/zBug/README.rst

 Installation
 ------------

-Simply copy the single file "zBug" to somewhere on your PATH and ensure that it is executable.
+Just make sure that the root of the checkout of the zBug repository is on your PATH.
 You must also ensure that the PySide and LLDB Python modules are on your PYTHONPATH.

 - On OS X, the LLDB Python module that comes with Xcode is not on the PYTHONPATH by default.
 However, zBug should automatically find the LLDB module anyway!

+zBug expects that the `rsrc` folder, containing various resources such as icons, is located in the same directory as the script itself.
+Thus, if you copy zBug elsewhere, make sure you copy this folder and its contents as well.

 Using zBug
 ----------